Maghoul/TheWedge/README.md

 The Wedge
-A personal web app for aviation enthusiasts, providing tools like weather data for flight planning and a planned aircraft weight and balance calculator.
+A personal web app for aviation enthusiasts, providing tools like weather data, in flight rest management for 3 crew members, risk assessment and a before pushback checklist.
 Features

 Weather Data: Fetch METAR and TAF data for airports using the AVWX API.
 Enter departure and arrival airport codes (e.g., KMEM, KIND) to see current and forecasted weather conditions, including flight rules (VFR, IFR, etc.).

-Planned Features: Aircraft weight and balance calculator to help pilots compute total weight, center of gravity, and ensure safe flight parameters.
+Flight Rest: Calculate planned rest periods for 3 crew members on extended flight operations

+Risk Assessment: Analyze current flight for risk

+Before Pushback Checklist: Ensure all required items complete before blocking out

 Prerequisites